DataSQRL/datasqrl.github.io/docs/reference/operations/deploy/overview.md

 ## Separate Engines

-Deploying each component of the data pipeline independently gives you complete control over how and where your data pipeline is deployed.
+Deploying each component of the data layer independently gives you complete control over how and where your data layer is deployed.

-In this deployment mode, DataSQRL compiles deployment artifacts for each pipeline stage configured in `engines` section of the [package configuration](../../package-config) which you can then deploy in a way that works for your infrastructure and deployment requirements.
+In this deployment mode, DataSQRL compiles deployment artifacts for each engine configured in `engines` section of the [package configuration](../../package-config) which you can then deploy in a way that works for your infrastructure and deployment requirements.

-Deploying the entire data pipeline takes 3 steps:
+Deploying the entire data layer takes 3 steps:
 1. Compile script
 2. Generate executables for each engine
 3. Deploy executables to each engine